Jun2028/test/README.md

 # test
-This was a very old project from an undergrad course.
+This was an undergrad course project from years ago.